apache/flink/docs/training/index.zh.md

 * This will be replaced by the TOC
 {:toc}

-## Goals and Scope of these Tutorials
+## Goals and Scope of this Training

-These tutorials present an introduction to Apache Flink that includes just enough to get you started writing scalable streaming ETL, analytics, and event-driven applications, while leaving out a lot of (ultimately important) details.
+This training presents an introduction to Apache Flink that includes just enough to get you started writing scalable streaming ETL, analytics, and event-driven applications, while leaving out a lot of (ultimately important) details.
 The focus is on providing straightforward introductions to Flink's APIs for managing state and time, with the expectation that having mastered these fundamentals, you'll be much better equipped to pick up the rest of what you need to know from the more detailed reference documentation.
-The links at the end of each page will lead you to where you can learn more.
+The links at the end of each section will lead you to where you can learn more.

 Specifically, you will learn: